 The RR protocols are responsible for the allocation and reallocation of traffic channels between the MS and the BTS.
 These services include controlling the initial access to the system, paging for MT calls, the handover of calls between cell sites, power control, and call termination.
 The RR protocols provide the procedures for the use, allocation, reallocation, and release of the GSM channels.
 The BSC still has some radio resource management in place for the frequency coordination, frequency allocation, and the management of the overall network layer for the Layer 2 interfaces.

-GL’s MAPS™ is an advanced protocol simulator/tester for GSM Abis interface simulation over TDM and IP that can simulate BTSM messages and signaling specification as defined by 3GPP standards.
-The tester supports testing network elements BTS and BSC, Error tracking, regression testing, conformance testing, load testing/call generation and generation of high volumes of GSM traffic.
-It is able to run pre-defined test scenarios against GSM Abis interface test objects in a controlled & deterministic manner.
+GL’s MAPS™ is an advanced protocol simulator/tester for GSM Abis interface emulation over TDM and IP that can emulate BTSM messages and signaling specification as defined by 3GPP standards.
+The application supports testing network elements BTS and BSC, Error tracking, regression testing, conformance testing, load testing/call generation and generation of high volumes of GSM traffic.
+It is able to run pre-defined test scenarios against GSM Abis interface test objects in a controlled and deterministic manner.